Skip to main content

 Deleting Keys

-Delete API keys through the dashboard UI at app.promptguard.co → Projects → API Keys → [Select Key] → Delete.
+Delete keys at app.promptguard.co → Projects → API Keys → select a key → Delete.

 ✅ Do